Vladimir Putin's asymmetrical diplomacy

 "This," he said, as a smile crossed his face, "is the whole secret."

-It's not the image many outside Russia have of this former head of the KGB.
+It's not the image many outside Russia have of this former KGB intelligence officer.
 But this new year, the world witnessed a kinder, gentler Putin -- a leader who at his annual state of the nation address in early December insisted: "We are not seeking and have never sought enemies.
 We need friends."

 Some in the West claim it's real -- or at least hope it is, a chance to set relations back on track with a Russian leader who sees the incoming US president, Donald Trump, as a potential partner.

-Note: Correction: A previous version of this story incorrectly described Putin's role at the KGB.